An explanation of the 17 signs and symptoms of cancer

 7. Difficulty swallowing

-If you feel as though food is getting stuck in your throat or you have trouble swallowing for more than two weeks, this can be a sign of throat, lung or stomach cancer.
+If you feel as though food is getting stuck in your throat or you have trouble swallowing for more than two weeks, this can be a sign of throat cancer, lung cancer or stomach cancer.

 8. Excessive bruising

-A bruise on the shin from bumping into the coffee table is normal.
-But suddenly getting a lot of bruises in unusual places that haven't been bumped can indicate various blood cancers.
+A bruise on your shin from bumping into the coffee table is normal.
+But suddenly getting a lot of bruises in unusual places you don’t remember bumping can indicate various blood cancers.

 9. Frequent fevers or infections

-Spiking a fever over and over, or going from one infection to the next can indicate an immune system that's been rendered more susceptible by lymphoma or leukemia.
+Spiking a fever over and over or going immediately from one infection to the next can indicate an immune system that's been affected by leukemia or lymphoma (Hodgkin’s or non-Hodgkin’s).

 10. Oral changes

-Persistent sores or lesions or painful areas in the mouth, especially in people who smoke or drink heavily, can indicate various oral cancers.
+Persistent sores, lesions or painful areas in the mouth, especially in people who smoke or drink heavily, can indicate various oral cancers.

 11. Skin changes

-A shift in the appearance of a mole or birthmark should be assessed by a health care provider, either in person or through a video visit.
-To remember which changes are cause for concern, use this easy mnemonic, ABCDE.
+Any changes in the appearance of a mole or birthmark could be indicative of skin cancer and should be evaluated.
+To remember which changes could be cause for concern, try using this memory aid, ABCDE.

-Color: It’s varied or inconsistent, both black and brown.
+- Color.
+It’s varied or inconsistent, and it’s both black and brown.

 12. Pain that lasts